-The Company does not believe that any variable consideration should be included in the transaction price at the date of adoption of ASC 606 on January 1, 2018.
+The Company did not believe that any variable consideration should be included in the transaction price at the date of adoption of ASC 606 on January 1, 2018.
 Such assessment considered the application of the constraint to ensure that estimates of variable consideration would be included in the transaction price only to the extent the Company had a high degree of confidence that revenue would not be reversed in a subsequent reporting period.
-The Company will re-evaluate the transaction price, including the estimated variable consideration included in the transaction price and all constrained amounts, in each reporting period and as other changes in circumstances occur.
+The Company re-evaluated the transaction price, including the estimated variable consideration included in the transaction price and all constrained amounts, in each reporting period since adoption, as applicable.

-On October 5, 2018, the Company entered into the license agreement with Precigen.
+On October 5, 2018, the Company entered into the license agreement with Precigen (Note 8).
 As between the Company and Precigen, the terms of the License Agreement replace the terms of: (a) the Channel Agreement previously entered into with Intrexon Corporation (the "Channel Agreement"), including all amendments to the Channel Agreement; (b) certain rights and obligations pursuant to the Ares Trading Agreement; (c) the MD Anderson License (Note 6); and (d) that certain Research and Development Agreement between the Company, Intrexon and The University of Texas MD Anderson Cancer Center, or MD Anderson, with an effective date of August 17, 2015 or the Research and Development Agreement, and any amendments or statements of work thereto.

-In partial consideration of the Company entering into the License Agreement, Precigen is required to use diligent good faith efforts to transfer the Company's rights and obligations under the Ares Trading Agreement to Intrexon (or it's affiliate).
-As a result, the Company has very limited obligations under the Ares Trading Agreement.
+In partial consideration of the Company entering into the License Agreement, Precigen is required to use diligent good faith efforts to transfer the Company's rights and obligations under the Ares Trading Agreement to Intrexon (or its affiliate).
+As a result, the Company has very limited remaining obligations under the Ares Trading Agreement, and following the Company's entry into the License Agreement, will not be recognizing any additional revenue under the Ares Trading Agreement.